Concordium/concordium-node-sdk-js/packages/web/README.md

 yarn build
 ```

-This builds the [common package](../common), and compiles the project in to javascript.
+This builds the [common package](../common), and transpiles the project to javascript.
 Then it uses webpack to create a single, pure-js file, which is put in dist.

 ## Publishing a release
 Before publishing a new release it is essential that it has been built first.
 So make sure that